SyneRBI/SIRF-SuperBuild/docker/README.md

 - Docker
     + The free [Community Edition (CE)][docker-ce] is sufficient
     + [`docker-compose`][docker-compose]
+    + If you are on Linux/CentOS/similar and have a GPU, install the [NVidia container runtime][NVidia-container-runtime].
 - The [`SIRF-SuperBuild` repository](https://github.com/SyneRBI/SIRF-SuperBuild)
     + download and unzip or `git clone` this locally